lisensei/llama-chatbot/README.md

 Llama Cpp Chatbot

-It has a GUI web app and an API.
+It has a GUI web app and a streaming API.
+The GUI calls the streaming api and stream the tokens to the interface.

-To use the GUI, run:
+To use the GUI, run the flask server first with

+python api.py -model_path [/model/path]

+and then run:

 streamlit run gui.py

 ![llama-chatbot](assets/demo.gif)
 To use the API:

-Send a POST message and wrap it inside the key "messages".
+Send messages to the end point and wrap it inside the key "messages".

 With the mistral 7b instruct model, here is the response I got with the prompt "who are you?":